 A variety of assessments will be used on the course to enable students to experience and adapt to different assessment styles.
 The assessment methods used will be appropriate to assess each module's intended learning outcomes.
-Dependent on modules taken assessment on the course overall will be approximately 95% coursework (including essays, reports, presentations, group work, reflective learning journals and research projects), and 5% practical assessments.
+Assessment on the course overall will be majority coursework (including, blog posts, presentations, group work, reflective learning portfolio and research project), and some practical assessments.